karlo2021/web-app-with-mern/README.md

 `req.body:` This contains the body of the request, valid for POST, PUT, and PATCH requests.
 Note that the body is not available (req.body will be undefined) unless a middleware is installed to read and optionally interpret or parse the body.<br />

 There are many other methods and properties; for a complete list, refer to the Request documentation of Express at http://expressjs.com/en/api.html#req as well as Node.js’ request object at https://nodejs.org/api/http.html#http_class_http_incomingmessage, from which the Express Request is extended.

+### Response Object

+The response object is used to construct and send a response.
+Note that if no response is sent, the client is left waiting.

+`res.send(body):` You already saw the res.send() method briefly, which responded with a string.
+This method can also accept a buffer (in which case the content type is set as application/octet-stream as opposed to text/html in case of a string).
+If the body is an object or an array, it is automatically converted to a JSON string with an appropriate content type.<br/><br />
+`res.status(code):` This sets the response status code.
+If not set, it is defaulted to 200 OK.
+One common way of sending an error is by combining the status() and send()<br /><br />
+•	`res.json(object):` This is the same as res.send(), except that this method forces conversion of the parameter passed into a JSON, whereas res.send() may treat some parameters like null differently. methods in a single call like res.status(403).send("Access Denied"). <br /><br />